 West Beverly High.
 Brenda's in the hallway and spots Kelly a few feet away.
-She turns around and touches Iris's crystal to ward off negative energy, and then heads in Kelly's direction and gives her a curt, “Hi.”
-Kelly is surprised and delighted that Brenda is suddenly talking to her again.
-Brenda abruptly says, “See ya” and walks off.
+She turns around and touches the crystal that Iris gave her to ward off negative energy, then heads in Kelly's direction and gives her a curt, "Hi."
+Kelly is surprised and delighted that Brenda is suddenly talking to her again...but then Brenda abruptly says, "See ya" and walks off.
 It was such a weird interaction, but Kelly seems pleased by the progress and smiles to herself.

 Papa Walsh's office.
 Papa Walsh is stunned that Iris has agreed to sign the papers after all.
 I too am stunned.
 And disappointed.
 She claims she's doing it for Dylan, and pontificates about what she would be trying to hold onto if she continued to prevent the dissolution of her son's trust.
-Mmm...his long-term financial security perhaps?
+Gee, I dunno...his long-term financial security perhaps?
 She reasons that if her contempt for Jack is what's been holding her back, then perhaps it's time for her to give up on that.
 She says she just wants Dylan to be happy, and if he happens to lose every penny he has because his felonious father cleaned him out in some kind of nefarious Ponzi scheme, then oh well.
 Her explanation is dumb and nonsensical - but it's Dylan's future, so whatevs.